A Positive Quote for Now

 Picture related to the title of the story

-In August 2008 when I was in my second year, I woke up one morning to rumours of an impending strike by students.
-Later that morning as I was wending my way through a road in JKUAT, I saw a mob of about 200 students charging towards the university officials who were at the graduation square trying to organize a meeting to iron out any differences.
+One morning in August 2008 when I was in second year at JKUAT, I woke up to rumours of an impending students' strike.
+Later that morning as I was wending my way in the university, I saw a mob charging at university officials.

-Fortunately, and I say fortunately for a reason I will explain in a while, I didn't bother to hang around to see what would happen next.
-I just strode past the charging mob, and meandered in the areas on the western side of the university that I had hitherto not explored.
+Fortunately, and I say fortunately for a reason I will explain later, I didn't hang around to see what would happen next.
+I just strode past the mob, and explored some areas near the university.

-When I came back to the university, I learnt that the usually relaxed main campus of JKUAT had turned into a war zone.
-The mob that I had left charging towards university officials became more hostile.
-It went on a rampage during which it smashed glass panes of several university buildings and set a public service vehicle on fire.
-And when police were called to quell the violence, the rioting students engaged them in running battles.
+When I went back to the university, I gathered that the mob I had left charging at officials became more hostile.
+When police were called to quell the violence, it engaged them in running battles.
+The university was now a war zone.

-The university reopened a few weeks later.
-As we reported back to resume our studies, we were each fined a substantial amount of money to cover the damages that rioting students had caused.
+We were ordered to vacate our halls and go home.
+When we reopened a few weeks or so later, we were each fined some money to cover the cost of damages that rioting students caused.

-After the university reopened, I heard through the grapevine that the police managed to arrest some of the rioting students.
-Had I therefore been curious to observe what the charging mob would do next on that morning JKUAT students rioted, I would probably have been caught up in the fracas and arrested by the police.
-That's why I have said it was fortunate that I didn't hang around.
+I heard that the police arrested some of the rioting students.
+So I would probably have been arrested had I been curious to see what the charging mob would have done next.
+That's why I've said it was fortunate I didn't hang around.

 ---------------------------------------------------------------------